HomeProgrammesConstruction & Built EnvironmentAcademy 2 Day New Zealand Certificate in Infrastructure Works

 Maintain small machinery used on infrastructure works sites (practical required).

-Carry out manual excavation for infrastructure works (practical required).
+Carry out manual excavation on an infrastructure worksite

 Domestic Entry Requirements